 - 1. The World Health Organization ("WHO") estimates that each year almost 4 million unsafe abortions are performed in Latin America.
 Women who resort to unsafe abortion procedures risk their lives and health.
 Thousands of Latin American women die annually as a consequence of unsafe abortion.
 17% of all maternal deaths in Latin American and the Caribbean are attributable to unsafe abortion procedures.
-Many more women, unwilling to risk prosecution to obtain post-abortion care, suffer severe health complications, including sepsis, pelvic trauma, and sterility. - 2.
-Criminal laws restricting access to abortion are associated with high incidence of unsafe abortion.
-In Nicaragua, abortion is defined as a crime against persons and their physical, psychological, moral and social integrity.5 Following the repeal of Article 165 of the Penal Code, abortion is prohibited without exception, even where necessary to preserve a woman's health or to save her life.
-Article 162 provides that if a woman consents to an abortion, she and any third party who provides the abortion are subject to one to four years imprisonment.6 Qualified persons with medical training, such as doctors, surgeons, pharmacists and midwives, are subject to harsher penalties.7 Prior to the repeal of Article 165 of the Penal Code, very few women legally terminated their pregnancies under the therapeutic exception.
-Ten of thousands of women, however, resorted to clandestine abortions.
+Many more women, unwilling to risk prosecution to obtain postabortion care, suffer severe health complications, including sepsis, pelvic trauma, and sterility. - 2.
+Following the enactment of Law 641, abortion is regulated by Articles 143, 144 (primer párrafo), 148 and 149 of the Penal Code of Nicaragua.
+The enactment of Articles 143, 148 and 149 inhibits the availability of safe services.
+Article 143 makes no exception for abortion in case of risk to the woman's life or health, or in case of rape.
+Articles 148 and 149 are overbroad.
+They would interfere with any medical treatment or any interaction with a woman of reproductive age that might have direct or indirect consequences to a fetus.
+Qualified persons with medical training, such as doctors and surgeons are subject to imprisonment and disqualification from medical practice.
 Criminal laws do not restrict access to abortion.
 They only prohibit access to safe abortion.
 Clandestine abortions, often performed by unskilled persons under unhygienic conditions, contribute to the high maternal mortality rate in Nicaragua.
 A complete criminal prohibition on legal abortion is expected to increase the incidence of unsafe abortion leading to a consequent rise in the rates of maternal death and injury. - 3.
 Given that millions of preventable deaths and injuries are the consequences of criminal abortion laws, it cannot be argued that international human rights law requires their enactment.
-Nevertheless, some State Parties to the American Convention on Human Rights (the "American Convention")8 defend criminal sanctions as necessary to protect the "right to life" as guaranteed in Article 4(1).
-It provides that http://www.who.int/reproductivehealth/publications/unsafe_abortion_estimates_04/estimates.pdf (date accessed: 29 March 2007).
+Nevertheless, some State Parties to the American Convention on Human Rights (the "American Convention") defend criminal sanctions as necessary to protect the "right to life" as guaranteed in Article 4(1).
+It provides that